pupilfirst/wd101-scripts/05-how-to-use-canvas/01-first-steps-with-canvas/README.md

 };
 ```

-Now that we have a nice function, we can replace these sets of command [HIGHLIGHT LINE DRAWING COMAMANDS] with one function call each:
+Now that we have a nice function, we can replace these sets of commands [HIGHLIGHT LINE DRAWING COMAMANDS] with one function call each:

 ```javascript
 drawLine(250, 150, 250, 350); // Main body